The 2020 Hobie Outback Is Worth the Extra $250

-When anglers heard about Hobie’s revamp of the 2019 Outback, more than a few likely had their doubts.
+When anglers heard about the revamp of the 2020 Hobie Outback, more than a few likely had their doubts.
 The company has, after all, released new generations of the Outback without changing much.

 That is not the case this time.
 With the redesign, it feels like the company truly took time to figure out what anglers didn’t like about the 2018 and older models and did what they could to change it.

 To begin, Hobie has long annoyed anglers with their gear mounts and H-Rail systems, which are Hobie patented and not easily compatible with the otherwise fairly universal gear tracks.
 We’ve called them out in numerous posts and reviews.

 On the new Outback, the proprietary H-rails have been joined by cross-compatible tracks that run parallel to each other on either side of the captain’s chair.